Gathered here are ten hand-picked and carefully curated recommendations that might spark your curiosity this month:

 VIII.

-Louis Theroux, the documentary maker from the BBC, is one of my favorite filmmakers.
+Life lessons: Louis Theroux, the documentary maker from the BBC, is one of my favorite filmmakers.
 Louis has this remarkable ability to connect with individuals who lead entirely different lives, and portray them in such a way that it makes them more human.
 Once we get to know the people we call “odd”, oftentimes we are reminded of having more things in common than we might think sometimes.
 In an interview for Huck, he shares some life lessons that made his career.

 IX.

 When I travel, no matter how remote my final destination is, Coke seems to be everywhere.
 Which has made me wonder several times – how does Coca-Cola make its way to these remote places?
-Melinda Gates noticed this during one of her trips to the developing world too, and argues in her TED-talk that the strategies that Coca-Cola uses to reach people everywhere around the globe could also work for distributing health care, vaccinations, and even condoms, to make the world a better place.
+Melinda Gates noticed this during one of her trips to the developing world too, and argues in her TED-Talk that the strategies that Coca-Cola uses to reach people everywhere around the globe could also work for distributing health care, vaccinations, and even condoms, to make the world a better place.

 X.